 Colin J.P.
 Homiski began his musical activities at age 5 in rural Connecticut not far from the birthplace and kindred spiritual home of the iconoclastic composer, Charles Ives, studying piano for nearly 20 years in the studios of Evanira Birdman, Sylvia Zeidenbergs, Kathleen Supové and Geoffrey Burleson.
 He won the top prize at the Connecticut State Music Teacher’s Association (CSMTA) 5 years consecutively as well as prizes in other piano competitions over the years performing as piano soloist with orchestra and with jazz bands.
 Gifted with perfect pitch he used to accompany songs on the piano he heard on the radio.
 Studying both medicine and music at university (College of the Holy Cross), he began to study composition formally and in his senior year conducted his first orchestra and led as Drum Major the College’s Marching Band in his composition Armada.
 Whilst at Holy Cross he was awarded the Beethoven Prize, the University’s most prestigious music honour given to a graduating senior.
 He then attended the New England Conservatory where he was in the composition studios of Robert Cogan, Lee Hyla and John Heiss, earning a Masters of Music with joint honours in academics and performance, conducting the NEC Contemporary Ensemble, Boston Sinfonia and other ensembles in works from Mozart to his own.
 He was the first composer to be awarded a Presidential Scholarship to attend NEC’s doctoral programme.
-He has also earned a post-graduate qualification in Library and Information Science from Robert Gordon University and a CertTESOL (Teaching English as a foreign language) from Trinity College London.
+He has also earned a post-graduate qualification in Library and Information Science from Robert Gordon University and a CertTESOL (Teaching English to Speakers of Other Languages) from Trinity College London.

 Praised for his “complex storytelling” (El Vocero-Puerto Rico) and his “vibrant musical imagination,” (Washington Post) his compositions seduce and challenge not only critics and the audience but performer as well.
 His music has also been noted for its “dramatic intensity” (Boston Herald), its “chilling suspense,” (Baltimore Sun) and its “powerful impact” (Buffalo News.)
 Like a musical alchemist, he conjures fragments (music of the past, folk music from his Filipino-Polish heritage, as well as pop, club and house music) to create larger gestures which sometimes disintegrate or transform into something altogether different.
 His influences span the Apollonian to the Dionysian: Stravinsky, Lutoslawski, Björk, the Black Eyed Peas and Missy Elliot.